essentialblend/ms-thesis/README.md

 ### Extensibility and Documentation
 - The codebase totals 34 Agda modules and ~900 lines of Agda code (as measured by `cloc`).
-- Nearly 100 specialized lemmas and proofs encapsulated into  generic, reusable, extensible interfaces--- i.e., extend to other number systems and/or abstract algebraic structures.
+- Nearly 100 specialized lemmas and proofs encapsulated into  generic, reusable, extensible interfaces, i.e., extend to other number systems and/or abstract algebraic structures.
 - Each module begins with a declaration, followed by necessary imports, lemmas, and concluding with the proofs.
 The entire development compiles in a single step with `agda --ignore-interfaces -i .`.

 ## Results